ahmedalhulaibi/loggy/README.md

 # loggy

-`loggy` is an extension of `uber/zap` sugared logger designed to improve ergonomics of logging request-scoped values.
+`loggy.Logger` is an extension of `uber/zap` `zap.SugaredLogger`. `loggy.Logger` is designed to improve ergonomics of logging request-scoped values.

 Typically in Go backend codebases, each request (HTTP, gRPC, etc.) has request-scoped values that are logged with each message.
-The way I have seen this implemented in many codebases is by extended the logging context using a method `log.With` or `log.WithFields` which returns a new logger instance.
+The way I have seen this implemented in many codebases is by extending the logging context using a method `log.With` or `log.WithFields` which returns a new logger instance.
 The new logger is injected into `context.Context`.
-Example below:

 `zap` with `loggy` changes the semantics slightly.
 Rather than creating a new request-scoped logger, the logger itself is configured to search for specific request-scoped values. `loggy.Logger` accepts `context.Context` and extracts request-scoped values directly from `context.Context`.
 If a field does not exist in `context.Context` it is ignored.